zichongkao/zichongkao.github.io/_posts/2018-02-08-The-Futility-Of-Buying-The-Dip.md

 daily_salary = 100000.0 / ANNUAL_BUSINESS_DAYS
 ```

-I iterated through the days in the time period, earning salary, making buying decisions and recording my networth each day.
+I iterated through the days in the time period, having each account earn salary, make buying decisions based on respective strategy and record net worth.

 ```python
 for _, row in data_range.iterrows():